-Some PTA events will be considered occasional sales and you may need to remit sales tax to the Florida Department of Revenue based on the funds you charge and/or collect.
-The most common examples of occasional sales for a PTA would be an auction where items are donated or meal events, such as spaghetti dinners where food is prepared and served by PTA members.
-It will not be necessary to collect and submit sales tax when they occur no more frequently than twice during any 12-month period.
-There are exemptions for admission charges for an event or program sponsored if the purpose for which the group received a 501(c)(3) exception and the PTA takes an active role in planning and conducting.
-Contact the Florida PTA State Office and they can guide you to the correct procedures if you need to collect and remit tax for occasional sales (dealer certificate) if applicable.
-Note: For the example above, if you purchase supplemental items to complete the spaghetti dinner and you are charging for the dinner then your PTA unit should NOT be using the Consumer Certificate of Exemption and should be paying sales tax when you purchased the items from the retailer as this would be considered reselling (see Sales Tax for more information).
+Some PTA events will be considered occasional sales, and you may need to remit sales tax to the Florida Department of Revenue based on the funds you charge and/or collect.
+The most common examples of occasional sales for a PTA would be an auction where items are donated or meal events, such as spaghetti dinners where PTA members prepare and serve food.
+Collecting and submitting sales tax when they occur no more frequently than twice during any 12-month period will not be necessary.
+There are exemptions for admission charges for an event or sponsored program based on the purpose for which the group received a 501(c)(3) exception and if the PTA takes an active role in planning and conducting the event or program.
+Contact the Florida PTA State Office; they can guide you to the correct procedures if you need to collect and remit tax for occasional sales (dealer certificate) if applicable.

+Note: For the example above, if you purchase supplemental items to complete the spaghetti dinner and you are charging for the dinner, then your PTA unit should NOT be using the Consumer Certificate of Exemption and should be paying sales tax when you purchased the items from the retailer as this would be considered reselling (see Sales Tax for more information).